dash-ui/styles/README.md

   /**
    * The sheet key
    */
-  readonly key: string
+  readonly key: string;
   /**
-   * The default style sheet used by this instance of Dash */ readonly sheet: DashStyleSheet
+   * The default style sheet used by this instance of Dash */ readonly sheet: DashStyleSheet;
   /**
    * Used for tracking external sheets.
 You can safely add/delete new
    * custom sheets using this.
 Those sheets can be used in the `insert()`
    * method.
 The primary reason you'd want to use this is so that you can
    * create independently flushable styles/sheets.
    */
-  readonly sheets: DashSheets
+  readonly sheets: DashSheets;
   /**
-   * The instance of Stylis used by this Dash instance */ readonly stylis: typeof Stylis
+   * The instance of Stylis used by this Dash instance */ readonly stylis: typeof Stylis;
   /**
    * A cache of Stylis rules saved by their keys.
 This is only used
    * on the server for generating CSS files and strings from the keys
    * used in the cache.
    */
-  readonly cache: Map<string, string>
+  readonly cache: Map<string, string>;
   /**
    * A function for inserting style rules into the document and cache.
    *